Develop and extend

 Application file structure

 When you create your widgets and layout files, you place them in folders under your project's root folder.
-We recommend having a structure similar to the following:
+You can also use a project template, provided in Sitefinity's GitHub repository.

 Styles